 Pagan Man: Man, how do they do that?

 - Deadpan Snarker: A lot of people.

 - Dramatic Irony: Frequently.
-For instance, when Mohammed changes the qibla to Mecca
+For instance, in an apparent fit of pique at Medina's Jewish tribes, Mohammed changes the qibla from Jerusalem to Mecca:

 - Eyepatch of Power: Lykurgos from Spartan history/legend, described as "great and mysterious", is drawn with one.